glennmatthews/markdown-version-annotations/README.md

 - `+/- 1.0.0` as a annotation that something was changed in version 1.0.0 of your project
 - `--- 1.0.0` as a annotation that something was removed in version 1.0.0 of your project

-Because these macros will be transformed into Markdown "admonitions", you can also add details of the change as text on the following line(s) with a four-space indent, such as:
+Because these macros will be transformed into Markdown ["admonitions"](https://python-markdown.github.io/extensions/admonition/), you can optionally include details of the change as text on the following line(s) with a four-space indent, such as:

 ```markdown
 +++ 1.0.0